Applying for a degree course

 ► If you live abroad in a country covered by the Études en France procedure, you must apply directly online via the Études en France platform.
 For details of this procedure, please consult the following page.
 Applications opened on 1 October 2025.
 The application deadline should be confirmed with the Campus France Office in your country of residence.

-► If you reside abroad in a country not covered by the Études en France procedure, you must apply directly to Inalco via an online form, available from 9 February to 9 March 2026.
+► If you reside in France or abroad in a country not covered by the Études en France procedure, you must apply directly to Inalco via this online application form, available from 9 February to 9 March 2026.
 The documents required for your application are as follows:

 - Passport